No Water, Now What? 27 Tips to Prepare for a Water Outage

 >Consider specialized water storage containers, such as the WaterBrick ($35 each).
 Made for potable water or food, these food-grade containers have a tight seal and stack like blocks for easy storage.

 Don’t Store Plastic Water Containers Directly on a Concrete Floor

-The chemicals used in concrete— not to mention oil spills on a garage floor—can leach nasty chemicals into your water supply, giving it a bad taste or making it unsafe to drink.
+The chemicals used in concrete—not to mention oil spills on a garage floor—can leach nasty chemicals into your water supply, giving it a bad taste or making it unsafe to drink during a water outage.
 Store your plastic containers on cardboard or on a wooden pallet.

 Store Water in a Tub

 Buy a water bladder to put in your tub.
 The WaterBOB ($35) holds 100 gallons of water for drinking.
 Just set it in your tub, wrap the spout around the faucet and fill it up.

 Store 1 gallon per day per person.
 The length of time you want to plan for is up to you.
 The Federal Emergency Management Agency (FEMA) recommends a two-week supply for each person.
 When you consider all water use— flushing, showers, hand washing, dishes, laundry, teeth brushing and outdoor watering—that’s a LOT less water than we typically use daily.
 The U.S. Geological Survey estimates that we use an average of 80 to 100 gallons of water per day per person.

 To avoid as many sticky situations as possible check out these 10 hazards you haven’t thought of at home.